 A framework for managing potentially morally injurious events in the workplace

 A whole-of-organisation approach that considers the role of managers and leaders, wellbeing support services, and individuals, is recommended as the best practice approach to mitigating the risk of moral injury.
 There are several recommendations for practical measures emerging from the research literature.

 At the organisational level, policies are needed to guide difficult ethical decisions; levels of exposure to trauma and staff wellbeing should be monitored; and peer support programs should be established to address moral injury and provide timely and accessible psychological support for frontline workers.

 At the peer, or team level, promoting a strong sense of shared purpose and strong leadership has been shown to reduce rates of mental health problems in staff.
 Open, empathic leader-led team discussions, modelling positive coping skills, and encouraging peer and social support are all important strategies.

 And at the individual level, staff wellbeing should be promoted by supporting workers to learn about moral stressors and moral injuries, engage in positive self-care both within and outside of work, and to seek professional support if needed.

 The COVID-19 pandemic is placing enormous pressure on the healthcare system in many parts of the world, raising awareness internationally of the potential for moral injury amongst healthcare workers.
 Providing support to those workers is critical if we are to avoid the most severe harms.
-The Brief Guide to COVID-19, Moral Distress and Moral Injury provides organisations and individuals with an understanding of moral injury, and outlines the need for a whole-of-organisation approach to managing potentially morally injurious events and mitigating the risk of moral injury amongst healthcare workers who are at the frontline of supporting communities to overcome the global pandemic.
+The Moral Stress Amongst Healthcare Workers During COVID-19: A Guide to Moral Injury provides organisations and individuals with an understanding of moral injury, and outlines the need for a whole-of-organisation approach to managing potentially morally injurious events and mitigating the risk of moral injury amongst healthcare workers who are at the frontline of supporting communities to overcome the global pandemic.